nixinator/TLD.internet/README.md

 **Note:** This kick-starter hasn't been submitted yet.
 Please read and help solve open bugs.

-.internet fights against internet fragmention and enbraces web4.
+.internet fights against internet fragmention and embraces web4.

 Web4 is a term that is used to refer to the next generation of the internet.
 It is also known as the “more” decentralized web.
 Web4 aims to create a more decentralized and distributed internet that is controlled by its users rather than centralized organizations or corporations. web4 will be .internet